Transvaginal Mesh Lawsuits

 $35 million was awarded to Barbara Kaiser by a Gary, Indiana jury consisting of $10 million in compensatory damages and $25 million in punitives.
 Ms. Kaiser was implanted with a Prolift mesh in 2009 and suffered with pain and underwent a surgical revision of the implant.
 This follows $57.1 million awarded against Johnson & Johnson and Ethicon to Ella Ebaugh, who was implanted with TVT-Secur transvaginal mesh that eroded through her urethra, caused her internal injuries and permanently damaged her urinary system leaving her incontinent.
 The jury verdict included $7.1 million in compensatory damages and $50 million in punitive damages.
 The Philadelphia Court of Common Pleas verdict was delivered September 7, 2017, marking the fifth TVM verdict against the mesh manufacturers.

 $20 million was awarded to a woman who suffered after multiple surgeries to remove a TVT-Secur mesh implant.
 On April 28, 2017, the Philadelphia Common Pleas Court jury awarded $2.5 in compensatory damages and $17.5 million in punitive damages.
 Plaintiff, Peggy Engleman’s mesh failed within a month of implantation causing pain as the mesh eroded into her tissues leaving shreds of mesh in her body.
 On May 26, 2017, Sharon Beltz was awarded $2.16 million for injuries caused by Ethicon’s Prolift implanted in 2006.
-Johnson and Johnson vows to appeal both cases to a higher court.
+Johnson and Johnson vows to appeal the cases to a higher court.

-Ethicon Mesh off the Market
+Ethicon Mesh Off the Market

 - Prosima and